2-Fluoromethamphetamine: Chemistry

 2-Fluoromethamphetamine is fluorinated analogue of methamphetamine, and is a regioisomer of 3-FMA and 4-FMA.

 It does not activate the serotonin receptors, including 5-HT2A, unlike most stimulant drugs of the amphetamine family.

 Legal status

 Canada

 As of 1996, 2-FMA is a controlled substance in Canada, due to being an analog of methamphetamine.

 China

 As of October 2015, 2-FMA is a controlled substance in China.

 Germany

 As of 13 December 2014, 2-FMA is a controlled substance in Germany.
 It is controlled under Anlage I BtMG (Narcotics Act, Schedule I).
-Substances controlled under Anlage I BtMG are illegal to manufacture, possess, import, export, buy, sell, procure or dispense it without a license.
+Substances controlled under Anlage I BtMG are illegal to manufacture, possess, import, export, buy, sell, procure or dispense without a license.
 Violations of the law are punishable by a fine or imprisonment for up to five years.

 Ukraine

 As of July 2019, 2-FMA is a controlled substance in Ukraine (considered a narcotic).

 United States

 As a close analog of scheduled controlled substance, sale or possession of 2-FMA could be potentially be prosecuted under the Federal Analogue Act.